Stone

 When they reach me, they fly in a wide circle around me, tracing the place where the lightning came.

-And as they circle, they sing.
+As they circle, they sing.

 I take their form so I can understand their song.